PiotrMackowski/PiotrMackowski.github.io/_posts/2025-12-14-Making YouTube usable again.md

 ![Cleaner YouTube](/assets/images/ywa.jpg)

 Also, while you're at it, it might be worthwhile to delete any [interactions](https://myactivity.google.com/product/youtube/interactions) you have associated with your account, but it's slightly more work, as you must delete each category separately.
 An argument can be made for using the platform without an account, but you won't have the clean user experience displayed above and your subscriptions feed.
+The alternative is a custom frontend like [Invidious](https://yewtu.be/) and RSS feeds.
+YouTube used to have a built-in RSS button, but it was removed to encourage us to use the platform.
+Although the button disappeared, the feeds did not.
+[Here](https://chuck.is/yt-rss/) is a short guide on how to get the RSS feed for any YouTube channel.

 For an enhanced experience, I recommend installing Firefox with the following extensions:
 - [uBlock Origin](https://github.com/gorhill/uBlock#ublock-origin)